AndrewCarterUK/andrewcarteruk.github.io/_drafts/beating-the-bookmakers-with-tensorflow.md

 The [dataset.py](https://github.com/AndrewCarterUK/football-predictor/blob/master/dataset.py) script shows how this file is loaded.

-The `get_dataset(file_path)` function converts the CSV data to an array of dictionaries containing the following keys.
-Not all of the results in the dataset can be used, as there needs to have been 5 games of history for each team before the statistics can be calculated.
+The `Dataset` class converts the CSV data to an array of processed football results containing the following keys.
+Not all of the results in the dataset can be used, as there needs to have been 10 games of history for each team before the statistics can be calculated.

 ```python
 [{